khaled-amireh/Flipkart-Sales-Dashboard/README.md

 This project analyzes Flipkart sales data using Power BI.
 The dashboard provides insights into product performance, sales trends, and customer behavior.

+The dashboard helps transform raw sales data into clear and actionable insights.
 ---

 ##  Key Insights